 A World-Class Three Michelin-Starred Restaurant

 I’m fortunate enough to recently have visited Geranium for the 4th time in less than a year.
-Even better, I finally got to bring Hedda along as a first timer experiencing the spectacular and mind-blowing dishes they serve on the 8th floor of Denmark’s national football stadium.
+Even better, I finally got to bring a first timer experiencing the spectacular and mind-blowing dishes they serve on the 8th floor of Denmark’s national football stadium.
 To be honest, I almost enjoyed watching her reactions to this dreamlike restaurant encounter as much as I appreciated the meal.
 She was equally surprised as I remember being myself when the first snacks arrived: paper-thin Jerusalem artichoke chips shaped like leaves.
 A new twist to kick off the meal this time was a Geranium Gin & Tonic with sea buckthorn & lemon verbena, prepared right in front of us by the head sommelier and our lovely host this afternoon: Helle Hasting.

 A Newly Refurbished Main Dining Room

 I love to enjoy long-enduring tasting menus, like the Universe menu at Geranium, for lunch rather than dinner.
 That’s why we had a 12 PM reservation this day, which also means way better light now in the autumn and winter season.
 Our Uber Black (for the occasion) had dropped us off outside Geranium, and we entered the anonymous elevator on the ground floor.
 A few seconds later we arrived at the penthouse eight stories up and was welcomed by Geranium’s director of media relations & special events – Virgina Anne Newton.
 She took the time to show us around before she brought us to our table.
 We were seated in the newly refurbished main dining room.
 During the summer Geranium was rebuilt to bring the kitchen further into the hall.
 Now, all guests can enjoy the view of the chefs cooking.

 “A childhood memory from Vesterhavet: razor clams.” – Rasmus Kofoed